HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/deprecated/likeminds_deprecated/likeminds_cfg/recommendation_behavior/pzn_allowable_rating_values.md

 The LikeMinds server ignores ratings which are neither in the specified range of rating values nor equal to `db.applic.param.wontrate` or `db.applic.param.unrated`.

-!!! note
-    You can use these parameters for all of the Recommendation engines except for the Item Affinity Engine.
+**Note:** You can use these parameters for all of the Recommendation engines except for the Item Affinity Engine.